 For YOU are your Sacred Work.

 WHAT?!?
 I am my sacred work??
 That can’t be right.
-I really struggled with this because I’d been taught – and embodied the idea – that what we do is our sacred work.
-This seemed too simple an idea to accept and, at the same time, the more I let it seep in it brought a deep resonance in that place of knowing I’d never felt before.
+I really struggled with this because I’d been taught – and embodied the idea – that what we do is our sacred work and that we must have something to offer out there.
+It seems there’s a coach or some training for every aspect of putting your work out there an monetizing it to bring the most success.
+So the idea that I am my sacred work seemed too simple an idea to accept and, at the same time, the more I let it seep into that place of soul knowing it brought a deep resonance I’d never felt before.

 Once we make space for ourselves – allowing our Soul priority and authenticity – our medicine comes to us.
 Then and, only then, can we move out into the world to share this medicine.
 Movement before one is ready, is akin to a plant trying to bloom before the roots have deepened sufficiently to provide support, nourishment and a solid foundation.

-We are our own sacred work.
 I am my sacred work.
 You are your sacred work.
+We are our sacred work.

 How we walk in the world – what we do – is how we give concrete expression to our Soul’s fullest expression of being.